bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 In this section you will find the information on how to start working with the Stream Juggler Platform.
 We offer two options here:

-1) to deploy the platform on a cluster, or
+1) to deploy the platform on Mesos cluster, or
 2) to run the pre-built |VirtualBox (TM)| image with the :ref:`fping-example-task` solution implemented on the SJ-Platform base.

 Please, read the requirements for each option and decide which is more suitable for your aims.